Solving The Equation

 What if, instead of believing we have no choice but to walk forward down one of these forked paths in order to find the help we need, I asked you to turn around & walk backwards down your original path that has led you to these multiple, confusing paths?
 Is this a possibility you have ever considered?
 Could this be the new direction you were looking for all along?
 What if you could reverse the beliefs that unwanted behaviour has to be addressed individually & directly?
 What if you could reverse the beliefs that you have to create blocks of time for training sessions & constant cookie-cutter repetition is necessary for your dog to learn something new?
 What if you could reverse the beliefs that sounds, sights, movements & other people are responsible for how your dog behaves?
 What if you could take preventative measures to stop unwanted behaviour before it ever starts, so there would no longer be beliefs about correcting behaviour that has already occurred, past-tense?
 What if you could reverse these & many more common beliefs?
 Would that be worth taking the time to research?

-Note: The following articles are a continuation of the equine articles & not separate.
+Note: The following articles are a continuation of the equine articles.
 All articles flow together like the pieces of a puzzle & these will often refer back to the equine articles.
-All articles pertain equally to both species.
+All articles pertain equally to all species.